When you lust after these two welders for yourself or to give as a gift for a loved one getting into welding.

 Both the Hobart 130 and the 140 can hold either 2 lb. or 10 lb. spools (4 inch or 8 inch spools).

-However on the Hobart 130 you have to purchase the adaptor separately to accommodate the 8 inch spools.
+But on the Hobart 130 you have to buy the adaptor.
+The adaptor allows you to put on 8 inch spools.

-On the Hobart 140 the spool hub supplied is capable of being adapted for either 4 inch or 8 inch spools.
+On the Hobart 140 the spool hub you have is for either 4 inch or 8 inch spools.

-Being able to use the large 8 inch spools comes with an advantage as large spools are cheaper per lb to buy, however
+Being able to use the large 8 inch spools is an advantage.
+Large spools are cheaper per lb. to buy.

-Your choice maybe for smaller spools as you are only welding now and then.
+You may like smaller spools as you’re only welding now and then.

-The Hobart 130 has 8 feet of cable running up to the MIG gun the Hobart 140 10 feet.
+The Hobart Handler 130 has 8 feet of cable running up to the MIG gun.
+The Hobart 140 has 10 feet of cable.

-This does make a difference when you are trying to get to an awkward corner or on an angle, the extra footage helps and makes the Hobart 140 much more capable.
+This does make a difference when you’re trying to get to an awkward corner or weld on an angle.
+The extra footage helps and makes the Hobart 140 easier to use.

 Welding Aluminum Compared